 A worrying spike in anti-Semitism in Europe is a stark reminder that prejudice against Jewish people is still a reality in Europe today, say Stanford scholars.
 Anti-capitalism has been a particular source of anti-Semitism.

-Every two years, Stanford awards the Saroyan Prize for International Writing to encourage new or emerging writers in nonfiction and fiction.
+Every two years, Stanford awards the William Saroyan Prize for International Writing to encourage new or emerging writers in nonfiction and fiction.

 English professor Gavin Jones finds that acclaimed 19th century authors solidified their place in the literary canon by embracing the imperfection of the human condition.

 Persis Drell is the first scientist to choose the summer reading list for incoming freshmen and transfers.
 The books' diversity of styles and approaches to science were picked to appeal to students' wide interests.

 From Twitter to Kickstarter, Stanford English professor says the digital revolution is changing what it means to be an author

 English Professor Andrea Lunsford says today's writing instruction should teach students how to become better writers for social media and other interactive online environments.

 Stanford art historian Richard Meyer co-authors Art and Queer Culture, the first major historical survey to consider the ways in which homosexual codes and cultures yield creative resources for visual artists.

 Stanford scholar Noah Goodman found that people understand nonliteral language – metaphor, hyperbole and exaggerated statements – when they focus on the intent behind the communication.